aegersz/Legal-buzz/DA_Without_NE.md

+7
 # Dopamine Without Noradrenaline: Smart Stacking Guide

 **Purpose:**
 To build a dopaminergic stack that enhances mood, motivation, and cognition — **without triggering excess noradrenergic (NE) side effects** like jitteriness, heart racing, or anxiety.

+---
+Note: Instead of reading all this, some Beta-Blockers will so this as part of their primary action (I use Metoprolol) but, failing that:
 ---

 ## Strategies